dileep9490/remainder-app/README.md

 # TODO-list App

-Created the app using flutter and sqlite as backend to store the user data using [sqflite plugin](https://pub.dev/packages/sqflite) when turned on the user gets notification which was made possible by [flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications)
+Created the app using flutter and sqlite as backend to store the user data using [sqflite plugin](https://pub.dev/packages/sqflite). when turned on the switch user gets notification which was made possible by [flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications)

 ## Getting Started